tarunsachdeva/blog/_posts/2019-01-08-2019-do-things-and-tell-more-people.markdown

 2018 was a busy year.

-The highlight was, ofcourse, becoming a parent to twin girls.
+The highlight was, ofcourse, becoming a parent to [twin girls](https://www.instagram.com/p/Bkg8IrjnVjb/).
 I spent most of the year on an extended parental leave, and I'm really happy about that decision.

 Parenting is a full-court-press experience.
 It's most difficult thing I've ever done, by far.

-The things I expected all happened, _in spades_ - the exhaustion, lack of sleep, poor eating habits.
-What I didn't expect is how it made me question my own identity.
+The things I expected - the emotion, exhaustion, and bad eating habits - all happened, _in spades_.

-It wasn't what you might expect.
-The emotions of fatherhood don't really kick in until later.
-It happened through intensive and ruthless prioritization.

-When you go from almost 7-8 hours of free time in a day (not counting full time work and sleep) to just 30-60 minutes - you're forced to prioritize what's really important.
+But I didn't expect to question my own identity.
+I went from hours of free time a day, to sometimes only 30 minutes.
+I was forced to ruthlessly prioritize what's really mattered.

-For me, I realized it was really important to have some kind of productive, creative output - ideally everyday, but definitely on a regular basis during the week.
-The challenge was fitting that into a parenting schedule.
-Something I could do whether I had 20 minutes or 2 hours
+For me, I realized it was really important to have some kind of productive, creative output everyday.
+I needed something to work on, that fit into the new parent schedule.
+Something I could do whether I had 20 minutes or 2 hours.

-So I opened my laptop and started writing.
+So, in August of last year, I opened my laptop and started writing.

-Since blogging in August 2018, I've written over 135 articles about everything from leadership, productivity, technology, mental models, finance, and whatever else comes to mind.
+Fast forward to today, I've published over 135 articles so far.
+I've written about everything from leadership, productivity, technology, mental models, finance, and whatever else comes to mind.
 I've used it as a tool for learning, a way to think things through, a journal and sometimes just a bookmarking tool.

 But I kept quiet about the whole thing.
-I love writing but I've never _considered myself a writer_.
-Once in a while I'd share articles directly to friends that I thought might be interested.
+I enjoy writing but never considered myself a _writer_.
+The only people that knew were the friends I'd share with occasionally.

-I've fallen into this trap before, and want to change.
+This is a familiar problem, and and it's time to change.

-In 2019, I want to simply [do things and tell _more_ people]({{ site.baseurl }}{% post_url 2018-12-07-do-things-and-tell-people %}).
+In 2019, my goal is simple.
+To [do things and tell _more_ people]({{ site.baseurl }}{% post_url 2018-12-07-do-things-and-tell-people %}).
 So I'm starting here - by telling you what I've been up to for the last few months.

-I'm excited about the new year, and I hope you are too.
+I'm excited about the new year, and hope you are too.